Let me pass on to you what took me 20 years to discover!

 He showed me a few songs, but most was done from a book.
-The book was Electric Guitar and Blues, a classic in Swedish late 80s guitar education.
-After plowing through the entire book you’d learned 5 positions of the minor pentatonic scale.
+After going through the entire book I’d learned 5 positions of the minor pentatonic scale.
 This took about two years to achieve!

-I did however learn hundreds of classical pieces, rock songs, folk songs, pop songs, none of which I can remember (even vaguely) today.
+I did however learn (using muscle memory) hundreds of classical pieces, rock songs, folk songs, pop songs, none of which I can remember (even vaguely) today.

 There was one major change between my early “classical” lesson and the electric guitar lessons; I went from reading sheet music to reading TAB.
 This was not in any way, shape or form an improvement.